j0ly/FirstProject/REPORT.md

 ### How to identify
 You can get access to the Admin page using the stolen cookie-session-id like this (but before you begin, install the “Advanced Cookie Manager” add-on to Firefox):

-1. Capture the cookie-session-id with OWASP ZAP when you log in to the Admin pages (see [README.md](README.md#a2)).
+1. Capture the cookie-session-id with OWASP ZAP after you logged in to the Admin pages (see [README.md](README.md#a2)).
+  * If you use Firefox for this, then close and restart the browser before next step.
-2. Go to the Admin login-page again with Firefox (but don’t log in, - if you are not asked for the credentials then close the browser and try again).
+2. Go to the Admin login-page again with Firefox, but don’t log in!
+(If you are not asked for the credentials then close the browser and try again.)
 3. Open “Advanced Cookie Manager” and enter the cookie-session-id you saw with OWASP ZAP into the "Value" box, replacing the existing one (delete first, then paste).
 Save the change.
 4. Open the Event X start page, click the "Admin" link, and you’re in without entering credentials!